GoogleCloudPlatform/google-cloud-tfs/set-login-build-task/README.md

 # ![GCPLogo][GCPLogo] Set Virtual Machine Login build task

 This task gets the IP address and account password for a [Google Compute Engine][GCE] virtual machine.
-It outputs these values to build variables that can be used by subsequesnt tasks, such as the [IIS Web App Deployment Using WinRM][WinRmTasks] tasks.
+It outputs these values to build variables that can be used by subsequent tasks, such as the [IIS Web App Deployment Using WinRM][WinRmTasks] tasks.

+### **Warning**
+The password for the user will be changed every time you run this task.
+Use a new, unused username such as `TFSUser`.

 ## Usage